butterflyfx/docs/content/pages/new-fixture.md

 You can also create a fixture based on a specific element on the page by holding down the `CTRL` key and clicking on its area.
 The next screen will allow you to choose a unique query selector if it was not detected automatically.

-Before you can select a child element, you will need to create at least one base fixture to use with its query selector
+Fixtures based on a specific element require an existing fixture that includes the element as its parent.

 <div class="code-tabs">